 Eventually I coated the handles of all the aggies with blood, making them slick and hard to hold.
 My clothes were soiled with blood daily, as if I had been fist-fighting in the fields for hours.
 There was nothing I could do; I was in prison, slaving for the state.

 I hurt so bad that I couldn’t even hold an ink-pen to write a letter.
 So I’d stick the pen between my fingers, which were blistered also.

 To make matters worse, we toiled in maize fields with Johnson grass 6 feet tall with half-inch wide blades, which would slide between my slick bloody hands and the aggie handles, slicing me further like razor blades.
 The blood ran down my arms, but I’d channel my pain and anger into the aggie, and chop that tough grass down.

 My hands stained each aggie or ax handle a beautiful mahogany color.
 The entire time I was on these hoe-squads my hands never healed.

 Finally, I got a different job, indoors.

 The Central Unit is closed now, its land apportioned off in a real estate boom.
 Which is fine with me, and good riddance.

 But I also wonder if the nice families that bought this prime real estate with their well-earned money, who built their half-a-million-dollar homes, knew they were building on fields of blood?

-Timothy Bazrowx, 62, is incarcerated at the John M. Wynne Unit in Huntsville, Texas, where he is serving a 40-year sentence for burglary with intent to commit rape and a concurrent 20-year sentence for aggravated sexual assault committed while in custody.
+Timothy Bazrowx, 62, is incarcerated at the John M. Wynne Unit in Huntsville, Texas, where he is serving a 40-year sentence for burglary with intent to commit rape and a concurrent 20-year sentence for aggravated sexual assault.